tokhy1/University-Blog-App/README.md

 ## Features
 - Create, view, edit, and delete posts
 - Assign posts to categories
-- Add multiple tags to posts (many-to-many relationship)
+- Add multiple tags to posts
 - Optional comments for posts
 - Upload thumbnails for posts
 - Server-rendered with EJS templates